Skip to content

 The principal edits to this script are:

-• Instead of simply using srun python examplecode.py to run the script of interest, there is now an extended singularity exec command.
+command.
 This command executes an arbitrary command of interest using the specified Singularity container environment.
-The flags to this command are crucial to understand:
+The flags to this command are crucial to understand:- The

 As mentioned previously, it's often helpful to explore a Singularity container's environment interactively rather than via a submission script—especially when creating the Singularity Image file.
 To do so, first request and receive an appropriate interactive session on a ScienceCluster node, which will ensure you don't use too many resources on a login node.

-will open a singularity shell using the tensorflow_latest_sandbox Singularity sandbox container.
+will open a shell in the sandboxed tensorflow

 singularity cache clean